shirish93/shirish93.github.io/_aboutme/socials.md

 <h4>Linkedin</h4> I'm not on Linkedin and have never been.
 <br>
 <h4>Quora</h4> I'm not on Quora and don't plan on getting into it.
 The Shirish Pokharel in there is not me.

+explain how I'm not on any social media, why, and how this website is my social media.
+My theory of social media.
+MY BELIEF IN SOCIAL MEDIA, THE THEORY